Red Dead: Setting

 All games in the series take place during the days of the Wild West.
-Red Dead Revolver takes place at an unidentified point in time during the 1880s, while Redemption is set primarily in 1911 (with the epilogue taking place in 1914), and Redemption 2 is set in 1899 (with the epilogue set in 1907).
+Red Dead Revolver takes place at an unidentified point in time during the 1880s, while Redemption is set primarily in 1911 (with the epilogue set in 1914), and Redemption 2 is set mainly in 1899 (with the epilogue set in 1907).
 While Revolver's aesthetics and atmosphere are reminiscent of the films set during the Wild West, the other two games depict the final two decades of this time period, as new factories, machines, motor vehicles, and modern technology appear all throughout the United States, marking the modernization of society.
 In Redemption and Redemption 2, the map undergoes several changes between the two different time periods, such as new houses being built, and NPCs sporting new looks.

 Red Dead Revolvers setting is quite transient, as Red moves from town to town throughout the game.
 The most prominent location is the town of Brimstone, which acts as a hub between several missions.
 The game takes place in the United States, in an unidentified region of mostly desert, although some levels also feature a forest or mountain setting.

 Red Dead Redemption offers the player a more significant interaction with the environment, and its location is bigger than in the previous game.
 It ranges from canyons to deserts, but the player is unable to reach to the outer limit due to the borders surrounding the area (mountains and deep ravines).
 There are several towns and settlements that the player can visit, each with their own citizens (with whom the player can interact).
 The map spans two fictional U.S. states, New Austin (which is mostly desert) and West Elizabeth (which features lush forests and a mountain area), as well as the Mexican state of Nuevo Paraiso (which is also mainly a desert area).

 Red Dead Redemption 2’s world is greatly expanded compared to its predecessor's, and is far more immersive, lifelike and responsive.
 Both New Austin and West Elizabeth from Red Dead Redemption make a return, although they have been expanded with new regions and towns, while three new states have been added: Ambarino (which is mostly a mountain wilderness), New Hanover (a wide valley that incorporates multiple small settlements, including the town of Valentine), and Lemoyne (composed of bayous and plantations, and the location of the small town of Rhodes and the large industrial city of Saint Denis).